ultimapanzer/gulp-livereload-template/README.md

 ###Gulp.js + livereload template###
-Quick-start template for a project using gulp.js, livereload and sass served with node.js and Express
+Quick-start template for a project using gulp.js, livereload and sass served with node.js/Express

+Uses React.js/JSX